integreat-io/integreat/README.md

 The `GET` action will have the same `payload` and `meta` as the original action.
 The same goes for the `SET` action, but the `payload.data` will be the data returned from `GET` merged with the data on the original `UPDATE` action.
+This will be a deep merge, prioritizing properties from the `UPDATE` action, but any `createdAt` date in the data from `GET` will be kept.
+If there's an `updatedAt` in the merged data, it will be overriden by the current time.

-This will be a deep merge, prioritizing properties from the `UPDATE` action.
-A requirement for this to work as expected, is that the data is casted to the same schema, but that should normally be the case when you use `payload.type` and don't set `allowRawRequest` or `allowRawResponse` on the endpoint.
+A requirement for this approach to work as expected, is that the data is casted to the same schema, but that should normally be the case when you use `payload.type` and don't set `allowRawRequest` or `allowRawResponse` on the endpoint.

 When a `GET` fail, the `UPDATE` will fail with the same status and error.